waghrahul60/TerraformAssignment/README.md

 ```

-you can used below commands in order to deploy this  dev, preprod, prod.
+- we can used below commands in order to deploy this  dev, preprod, prod.

 ```
 terraform apply -var-file=dev.tfvars